yoctoproject/poky/documentation/ref-manual/variables.rst

       You can provide the following arguments with :term:`TEST_TARGET`:

       -  *"qemu":* Boots a QEMU image and runs the tests.
-See the ":ref:`dev-manual/runtime-testing:enabling runtime tests on qemu`" section in the Yocto Project Development Tasks Manual for more information.
+See the ":ref:`test-manual/runtime-testing:enabling runtime tests on qemu`" section in the Yocto Project Test Environment Manual for more information.

       -  *"simpleremote":* Runs the tests on target hardware that is